ezsystems/commerce-documentation/docs/guide/price_engine/price_engine_faq.md

 ## How is currency handled?

-It depends on the Priceprovider.
+It depends on the price provider.

-- LocalPriceProvider is using the customer currency that is set in the PriceRequest.
+- Local price provider uses the customer currency that is set in the price request.
-- RemotePriceProvider is using the currency returned from the ERP and if not set, it is also using the customer currency.
+- Remote price provider uses the currency returned from the ERP and if not set, also uses the customer currency.

-## How can i pass additional information to the price provider?
+## How can I pass additional information to the price provider?

-If your price provider needs some additional information, you can provide them in several ways:
+If the price provider needs additional information, you can provide it in several ways:

-- On the top level in `extendedData`
+- On the top level in `extendedData`:

 ``` php
 $priceRequest = new PriceRequest();